cocos/cocos-docs/en/publish/publish-wechatgame.md

     - The `clearLRU()` method clears the least recently used cache in the cache directory.
     - The `removeCache(cacheId: number)` method precisely removes a cache records from the cache.

 2. When you upgrade the engine of your mini game, the assets already cached in the storage will not be cleared automatically.
 And these cached assets don't match the version of engine.
-It may cause some issues about rendering or others.
-There are two solutions below:
+This may cause problems such as resource loading errors or rendering errors.
+Solutions include the following two types:
-    - Check the option `MD5 Cache` when you build your game.
+    - Check the option **MD5 Cache** when you build your game.
 It ensures that the newest asset will be loaded.
-    - Clear the cache on the mobile phone with `cc.assetManager.cacheManager.clearCache()`.
+    - Clear the cache on the physics device with `cc.assetManager.cacheManager.clearCache()`.
 On the developer tool, clear the cache with the following options:

         ![](./publish-wechatgame/clear-cache.png)